slifin/breeze/README.md

 ## About

-Seed is a framework to encourage a style of code that helps communicate intent of code.
+Seed is a habit based framework that encourages the communication of code intent.

 ## Name Things